Revival (Eminem album): Background

 Eminem first revealed that he was working on an album when he announced the song "Campaign Speech" on his Twitter in October 2016, writing, "Don't worry I'm working on an album!
 Here's something meanwhile."
 Rumors about the release date started in late 2016, saying the album would be called Success and would be released sometime in January 2017.
 A fake tracklist also was leaked at the same time, with Adele, Chance the Rapper, Kid Cudi, Vince Staples, The Weeknd and Mástein Bennett as featured artists.
 Rumors were sparked again in February and March 2017, when Eminem announced he was headlining three shows in Reading, Glasgow and Leeds.
 Various news articles said that because he was performing, he would have to release new material to perform, or at least preview, at the festivals.

-On October 10, 2017, Eminem performed a freestyle titled "The Storm" at the 2017 BET Hip Hop Awards, criticizing former President Donald Trump.
+On October 10, 2017, Eminem performed a freestyle titled "The Storm" at the 2017 BET Hip Hop Awards, criticizing President Donald Trump.
 The freestyle went viral, garnering millions of views and hundreds of thousands of likes on YouTube within weeks.

 On October 25, 2017, Paul Rosenberg posted a photo to Instagram of Yelawolf's Trial by Fire.
 In the background of the photo, there is a billboard ad promoting a drug called "Revival".
 Suspicion was aroused when fans noticed that the 'E' in "Revival" was reversed, similar to Eminem's previous logos.
 Visiting the website listed on the billboard ad revealed several clues.
 On the website, a promotional video about Revival makes references to Eminem's song "Lose Yourself".
 The website also references "Sing for the Moment", "Brain Damage", "Fack", "Role Model", and "Any Man".
 According to the website, "Revival" treats "Atrox Rithimus", a nonexistent medical condition.
 One translation of Atrox Rithimus, from Latin, is 'terrible rhyme'.
 The website is also registered to one of Eminem's labels, Interscope Records.
 When the phone number for "Revival" is called, it plays the background music of Dr. Dre's "I Need a Doctor", which Eminem features on.
 These details led fans to believe Eminem's new album will be called Revival.
 This would follow suit with the names of two of his last three solo albums, Relapse and Recovery.